elastio/contrib/elastio-deployment/cloudformation/README.md

 > [!WARNING]
 > The single-click deployment links below are configured with the `us-east-1` region.
-> Make sure to your desired region of deployment after you follow them.
+> Make sure to switch to your desired region of deployment after you follow them.

 ### `connector.yaml` template